mars-sim/mars-sim/setup.md

 In Windows OS, double click on "mars-sim.bat" to begin.
 In Linux/MacOS, type "./mars-sim" to begin.

+Note 1: player may have to edit the content of the mars-sim.bat so that the jarfile name is being matched up.

-B. Debian Edition
+B. Debian Edition (either Swing GUI or Headless)

 - If you have installed the debian version of mars-sim, type `./mars-sim` to begin.

-C. Jar Edition
+C. Swing Edition

-- Double-click on `mars-sim-[$VERSION].jar` to begin
+- Double-click on `[$VERSION]_swing_java14.jar` to begin
 a new simulation in GUI mode as the jar file is executable in most operating systems.

-- Choose 'New Sim' to start a new simulation in the Main Menu.
+- Choose 'New Sim' to start a new simulation in the console menu.

-Alternatively, one may start mars-sim from the command line.
+Alternatively, players may start mars-sim from a terminal / command line.

 - Go to the directory containing the jar file and type :

-> java -jar mars-sim-main-[$VERSION].jar
+> java -jar [$VERSION]_swing_java14.jar

 	OR

-> java -jar mars-sim-main-[$VERSION].jar new
+> java -jar [$VERSION]_swing_java14.jar new

 This gives users the advantage of seeing mars-sim's internal logging statements while running mars-sim.